superduper-io/superduper/docs/content/apply_api/plugin.md

 - Supports a plugin system that dynamically loads Python modules and packages at runtime.
 - Supports functioning as subcomponents, providing dependency support for custom models and other local code.
-- Capable of applying to a database and storing in the artifact_store, exporting as a Superduper format package for sharing with others.
+- Capable of applying to a database and storing in the artifact_store, exporting as a `superduper` format package for sharing with others.
 - Supports automatic installation of dependencies listed in the requirements.txt file under the plugin.

 ***Usage pattern***